Hongzred/Voice-Powered-Platformer/README.md

-# Phaser 3 Webpack Project Template
+# Phaser 3 Webpack Project Template Used

 A Phaser 3 project template with ES6 support via [Babel 7](https://babeljs.io/) and [Webpack 4](https://webpack.js.org/) that includes hot-reloading for development and production-ready builds.

 Loading images via JavaScript module `import` is also supported.

+# Click [Here](https://hongzred.github.io/Voice-Powered-Platformer/dist/index.html) to View The App

 ## Requirements